Making sense of IVF success rates

 We are proud of the Reproductive Science Center of the San Francisco Bay Area’s record of success.
-RSC is fortunate to have experienced doctors whose pioneering efforts in IVF have helped create many families since we were founded in 1983.
-In addition, our doctors and IVF laboratory staff are constantly improving their skills and our state-of-the-art facilities to increase your likelihood of becoming a parent through in vitro fertilization or other infertility treatments.
+RSC of the SF Bay Area is fortunate to have experienced doctors whose pioneering efforts in IVF have helped create many families since we were founded in 1983.
+In addition, our doctors and IVF laboratory staff are constantly staying abreast of the latest clinical trends in vitro fertilization or other infertility treatments.
+Our embryologists are experts in their field, who follow the latest laboratory protocols and ensure we offer state-of-the-art equipment and facilities.

 As we continue to improve our pregnancy rates at RSC, we remain steadfast in promoting single embryo transfers (eSET) to reduce multiple pregnancies.